 Available soil water

 The soil could be seen as a reservoir of water in which the maximum volume of water that can be stored (AUT;mm) corresponds to the total amount of water in the soil when it's saturated.
-The actual amount of water that is available for the crop (ADT) is obtained by balanced of all the inputs and outputs of water in the soil system.
-The amount of water that is available by the crop could be expressed as a percentage of the AUT (% AU).
+The actual amount of water that is available for the crop (ADT) is obtained by balancing the inputs and outputs of water in the soil system.
+The amount of water that is available to the crop could be expressed as a percentage of the AUT (% AU).